 When is the Correct Time for Picking Plum Fruit?

-Plum trees are a fertile fruit which can yield from two to three bushels per year, so it is important to know when to harvest plum trees.
+Plum trees are a fertile fruit that can yield from two to three bushels per year, so it is important to know when to harvest plum trees.
 The hands-down surest way to ensure the time is right for picking plum fruit is by its firmness and flavor.

 The plums will be becoming soft to the touch and the taste will be sweet and juicy.
 Hopefully, you have actually eaten a ripe plum at some point in your life and can use this memory as a barometer.

-For instance, plums varietals such as ‘Stanley’, ‘Damson’, and ‘Mount Royal’ change from green to greenish-blue then segueing to dark blue or purple when they are ripe.
+For instance, plums varietals such as ‘Stanley’, ‘Damson’, and ‘Mount Royal’ change from green to greenish-blue then segue to dark blue or purple when they are ripe.
 Other plum cultivars are ripe when the skin color changes from yellow to red.

 Also, as the fruit ripens, the plum develops an almost powdered color in some varieties.

 Some types of plum, such as the Japanese varieties, are harvested a few days before they are completely ripe and then allowed to ripen in a cool, dry area.
 The fruit will no doubt have skin that looks ripe, but the fruit will still be somewhat firm.
 European plums are ready for harvest just as the fruit begins to soften and the skin color changes to a background hue of yellow.

 Early maturing varieties of plum will need to be harvested over a period of weeks, as the fruit is not ripe on the tree at the same time.
 Later varietals usually ripen at the same time and can, therefore, be harvested all at once.